Home

 WHEAT AND GLUTEN

-Wheat and gluten may be introduced after 6 months of age, as long as there is no family history of gluten intolerance or food allergy and with the consent of your child's doctor.
-(See Introducing wheat and gluten for more information).
+Wheat and gluten may be introduced after 6 months of age, as long as there is no family history of gluten intolerance or food allergy and with the consent of your child’s doctor.

 If your child is sensitive to either wheat or gluten, or if you just want to avoid using them in your baby's food, take a look at our recipes for wheat free teething biscuits, or visit our wheat flour alternatives page for a list of available substitutes and how to use them when cooking for baby.